Introduction

 Common stallers recommended are Mienshao, Watchog, Garchomp, and Gourgeist.
 Other suboptimal options include Gmax Flapple and Dracozolt.
 These six Pokemons share a proficiency factor on top of being fast; they include lures in their passives—a niche trait required for triple lure setup.

-Stallers often run a base moveset of Dark Void and Mat Block, with the remaining slots the players’ personal preference.
+Setup Stallers often run a base moveset of Dark Void and Mat Block, with the remaining slots the players’ personal preference.
 For these moves to work, the staller must be sufficiently adept in speed.
 The general setup for stallers include a +speed nature, 10 soul dews, and 31 carbos.

 Tested and approved stallers